 MediaUrl attachments, but these file types are not formatted for destination device compatibility.
 For a full list of media formats accepted by the Twilio API, please see Accepted Content Types for Media (Twilio Docs)

 MediaUrl attachments depends on the receiving carrier.
-Here are the attachment size limitations as reported by the top 4 US-based carriers:
+Here are the attachment size limitations for the top 4 US-based carriers:

 |Carrier||MMS attachment size|

 For other MMS-supported carriers, we recommend using attachments no larger than 600KB when sending files that are not jpeg, png, or gif images.